 In Victoria, machinery of government matters – the allocation of functions between departments and Ministers – is the sole responsibility of the Premier.
 Machinery of government changes are outlined in the Register of Instruments.

 Administrative offices are public service bodies that are distinct from departments, but have a reporting relationship to the departmental Secretary.

 The heads of administrative offices are responsible to the departmental head for the management of the office.
 In some cases, legislation confers certain responsibilities and powers to administrative office heads for which they are directly accountable to the responsible Minister.

 Staff who work in an administrative office are public service employees.
-Examples of administrative offices include the Public Records Office and the Environment Protection Authority.
+Examples of administrative offices include the Public Record Office and Service Victoria.